anup-chandak/Quant-Assignment/README.md

 ## Strategies

 The simulation uses a Strategy Pattern for trading behavior.
-The file strategies/base.py defines a Strategy interface with sbastract method decide which every class which will inherit strategy class has to have
+The file strategies/base.py defines a Strategy interface with abstract method decide which every class which will inherit strategy class has to have

 Concrete strategies (LLM, Random, RSI, Bollinger) inherit from this base and implement decide.
-This mirrors the strategy pattern: the context (here LLMEngine or more generally the simulation engine) uses a strategy interface and can swap out the concrete algorithm easilyrefactoring.gururefactoring.guru.
+This mirrors the strategy pattern: the context (here LLMEngine or more generally the simulation engine) uses a strategy interface and can swap out the concrete algorithm easily.
 For example, LLMStrategy uses an OpenAI model to decide actions, while RandomStrategy picks a random action.
 The simulation controller picks the strategy class by name, and wraps it with LLMEngine, which simply holds a strategy and calls strategy.decide()

 Thus, adding a new strategy only requires creating a new class that implements decide, with no changes to the engine logic.